appgardenstudios/hyaline/www/content/documentation/05-roadmap.md

 lastmod: 2025-06-11
 ---
 ## Main Focus
-* Ship and get feedback on the Hyaline Open Beta.
+* Shipping a general release and gathering feedback

 ## Up Next
-* React to open beta feedback
+* React to feedback
-* Enhancements to updating documentation (GitHub Actions)
+* Recommendation refinements
+* Improve the onboarding experience
-* Enhancements to using documentation (MCP server)
+* Support for products/process documentation
-* Working towards a general release
+* Implement a centralized server